| At least 50 people from at least five EU states attended this session,

 There are divisions within the construction labour force; foremen set

-electricians against agency workers, agency workers blame apprentices for
+electricians against agency workers, agency workers blame apprentices

 any problem, and everyone blames asylum seekers and the unemployed.